simonklee/clean_form/readme.md

 1. Copy `clean_form.less` to your website directory.

-2. Define form classes in a separate `less`-file, as it makes it a whole lot easier to upgrade `clean_form.less`.
+2. Define form classes in a separate `less`-file, as it makes it easier to upgrade `clean_form.less`.
 Before you define anything, import `clean_form.less`.

         @import url('clean_form.less');